KDAB/knut/docs/API/script/scriptdialog.md

 ## Detailed Description

-The `ScriptDialog` allows creating a scipt dialog based on a ui file.
+The `ScriptDialog` allows creating a script dialog based on a ui file.
 It requires creating a ui file with the same name as the qml script.

 Widget's main properties are mapped to a property inside the data property, using the same name as the `objectName`.